bigdatajim2020/AndroidGallery/README.md

 # AndroidGallery
-Android photo gallery app developed in Kotlin
+Android photo gallery app developed in Kotlin with Firebase